gkirat20/Health-Tracking-Application-UI/README.md

 ## About the Application:
-This Apllication was created by me and my fellow peers enrolled for a Human Computer Interaction Course.
+This Application was created by me and my fellow peers enrolled for a Human Computer Interaction Course.
 The motivation behind this application was to introduce a goal point streak as an attempt for users to keep up with their daily health and nutritional requirements.

 ## General Application Instructions